As an Amazon Associate we earn from qualifying purchases.

 Anything with blueberries comes with the inherent risk of diluting the flavor.
 This is because blueberries have a bunch of water in them.

-Our Solution to Dilution
+My Solution to Dilution

 You do not put syrup on pancakes to make them soggy.
 Soggy pancakes are bad.
-You want flavor and texture from the syrup and to do that, we do not want to add water.
+You want flavor and texture from the syrup and to do that, I do not want to add water.

 Because of the simplicity of this recipe, it is really easy to add some additional flavor components to tune the product to your liking.
 I personally think ginger powder or fresh ginger is a great way to give some spice to your syrup.